Interaural Cues

 Interaural Intensity Differences (IID)

 We can tell where a sound is based on if the sound is more intense in one ear than the other.
-Remember that in acoustics intensity means power over an area specifically, in the case of hearing, how much it shakes your ear drum and your cochlea.
+Remember that in acoustics intensity means power over an area specifically, in the case of hearing, how much it shakes your ear drum and causes fluid in your cochlea to move.
 If one ear is moving more than the other then there is a good chance the sound is coming from the direction of the greater movement.
 This difference is called the interaural intensity difference or IID.

 In audio IIDs can happen in various ways.
 The most prominent are perhaps stereo panning and equalization.